Ben Connan blossoms

 Ribes rubrum Produces long clusters of beautiful pink fruit.
 Productive, compact, vigorous plant.
 Some people prefer it to Pink Champaigne for some reason.

-Gloire des Sablons Pink Currant XL
+Gloire des Sablons Currant

 Pink Champagne